The International Investigations Review: Poland

 Depending on the nature of the legal violation, the investigation or control proceedings may be conducted by law enforcement bodies or administrative bodies.

 Criminal investigations are, as a matter of principle, carried out by a prosecutor's office, as it is the key obligation of each prosecutor's office to maintain law and order and prosecute crimes.
-In particular, the purpose of the investigation is to establish whether a crime has been committed, the identity of the perpetrator, and subsequently – if the evidence collected appears to prove fault and perpetration – to file an indictment.
-The prosecutor's office should also make sure that no indictment is filed against an innocent person; in such an event, the case should be annulled.
+In particular, the purpose of the investigation is to establish whether a crime has been committed, the identity of the perpetrator and subsequently – if the evidence collected appears to prove fault and perpetration – to file an indictment.
+The prosecutor's office should also make sure that no indictment is filed against an innocent person; in an event of this kind, the case should be annulled.

 The prosecutor is obliged to launch an investigation where there is a justified suspicion of a crime having been committed.
 An investigation may be launched ex officio or at the initiative of the notifying or the aggrieved party, who must submit a formal (oral or written) notification.
 For the institution of proceedings with respect to certain crimes, the aggrieved party must file a motion for prosecution.
 After such a motion has been filed, the proceedings are conducted by enforcement bodies, but it is the aggrieved party that decides whether it wants the perpetrators of the crime to be prosecuted.
-A motion must be filed for the prosecution of certain business crimes, such as mismanagement (if the State Treasury is not the aggrieved party), or the use of someone else's business secrets in one's own business.
+A motion must be filed for the prosecution of certain business crimes, such as mismanagement (if the State Treasury is not the aggrieved party) or the unauthorised use of someone's business secrets by another person or business.
 If no such motion is filed, then no proceedings will take place.

 Since 2016, the prosecutors' offices have operated under new organisational rules.
 The separation that had previously existed between the position of the Minister of Justice and the Attorney General's Office has been removed.
 The tasks of the Attorney General's Office have been taken over by the National Prosecutor's Office, headed by the Deputy of the Attorney General's Office – the National Prosecutor.
 The place of the appeal prosecutors' offices has been taken by the regional prosecutors' offices, which will deal with organised business crime and tax crimes.